DegeneratorXx/Database-crawler-springboot-JDBC/README.md

 ## Configuration

+You have two options to configure the database connection:

+### Option 1: Edit the configuration file directly

-1. Edit the `src/main/resources/db-config.json` file to set your database connection details:
+Edit the `src/main/resources/db-config.json` file to set your database connection details:

 ```json
 {